rodolfodpk/myeslib/README.md

 The parameters are: jettyMinThreads, jettyMaxThreads, dbPoolMinThreads, dbPoolMaxThreads and eventsQueueConsumers.
 This service will receive commands as JSON on http://localhost:8080/inventory-item-command.
 It uses Hazelcast just as a cache.

 There is another implementation: inventory-hazelcast.
-Its more tied to Hazelcast since it uses a distributed map backed by a MapStore implementation (org.myeslib.util.hazelcast.HzMapStore) to store AggregateRootHistory instances.
+It is more tied to Hazelcast since beside caching for snapshots, it uses a distributed map backed by a MapStore implementation to store AggregateRootHistory instances.
 This map is configureed as write-through.
 It also uses a Hazelcast queue to store UnitOfWork instances.

 Finally, in order to create and send commands to the above endpoint, start this in other console:
 ```